ahammoudi/Quiz/README.md

 **Try it now**: <a href="https://ahammoudi.github.io/Quiz" target="_blank" rel="noopener noreferrer">https://ahammoudi.github.io/Quiz</a>

 > **Note**: The live demo on GitHub Pages runs in **read-only mode**.
 The quiz management features (creating/deleting quizzes) require Python server functionality and are only available when running locally.
-The demo includes pre-loaded sample quizzes for testing.
+The demo includes a complete collection of AI-generated quiz questions covering AWS Certified Solutions Architect – Associate (SAA-C03) exam topics.

 ## 🚀 Features